rcedgar/usearch12/README.md

 ### Windows

-To build from the MSVC app, load the solution file `usearch12.sln` and select `Build` then `Rebuild Solution` from the main menu bar.
+To build using [Microsoft Visual C++](https://visualstudio.microsoft.com/) (MSVC), load the solution file `usearch12.sln` and select `Build` then `Rebuild Solution` from the main menu bar.

 To build from the command line, run `src/build_win.bash` from a command prompt.
 This requires that the MSVC build tools are in your PATH.
 The `build_win.bash` script (1) checks that there are no uncommitted changes to the repo, (2) generates a new `gitver.txt` file with the latest commit hash, and (3) runs `MSBuild.txt` to compile and link `usearch12.exe`.

 ### Linux

-The primary development environment is Microsoft Visual C++ (MSVC).
+The primary development environment is MSVC.
 This means that the Linux `Makefile` is generated automatically from the MSVC project file `usearch12.vcxproj`.

 A pre-generated `Makefile` is included in the `src/` directory.
 This means that you can run `make` in the usual way.
 Generally, this `Makefile` should not be manually edited because changes will be lost the next time it is generated.